Why a Health Savings Account (HSA) Is a Good Deal

 How does an HSA work?

-Health savings accounts (HSAs) allow you to put pretax money into a savings account and use that money for medical expenses, without ever paying income taxes on it.
+Health savings accounts (HSAs) allow you to put pretax money into a savings account and use that money for medical costs, without ever paying income taxes on it.

-An HSA will usually give you a debit card to use for qualified medical expenses such as prescription drugs and prescribed medical tests.
+An HSA will usually give you a debit card to use for certain costs you have to pay at the hospital or pharmacy, such as prescription drugs and some medical tests.

 You can only contribute to an HSA if you have a high-deductible health plan (HDHP).
-Funds in an HSA can earn interest and be invested so your HSA can grow if you don't spend the money.
-Employers can also contribute to HSAs on your behalf.
+Funds in an HSA can earn interest and be invested, so your HSA can grow if you don't spend the money.
+Your employer can also contribute to your HSA.

-For example, let's say you're expecting medical bills totaling $3,000 in the coming year for prescriptions, medical tests or an expected expense like eye surgery or childbirth.
-You can pay these expenses using untaxed money you have in an HSA, as long as you had the account before you had to pay the expenses.
+For example, let's say you're expecting medical bills totaling $3,000 in the coming year for prescriptions, medical tests or healthcare you expect you'll need, such as eye surgery or childbirth.
+You can use the money you have in an HSA, which you don't have to pay taxes on, as long as you had the account before you had to pay the bill.

 This limit is the most you or your employer can put in the HSA account each year.
 If you are age 55 or older, you can make an extra $1,000 annual contribution.